General Assembly 2021

 Founded in the late 1200s, Malmö originally belonged to Denmark, only becoming Swedish in 1658.
 Today, the city is home to over 316,000 people, a true melting pot of cultures, with residents hailing from over 170 countries.

-Participants at the ESA GA 2020 must book hotel rooms by themselves.
-Please refer to ESA GA 2020 when booking.
-We offer two alternatives.
-Both hotels are five minutes’ walk from central station.
-Prices below include taxes and breakfast.
+Participants at the ESA GA 2021 must book hotel rooms by themselves.
+Please refer to ESA GA 2021 when booking.
+Venue hotel is 5 minutes’ walk from central station.

 Clarion Hotel & Congress Malmö Live

 21 120 Malmö

 Delegates are requested to book the rooms directly with the hotel.